Hard Disk 20SC: Design

-In addition to being the first cross-platform drive offered by Apple it was the first hard drive to use the Snow White design language.
-Notably, it was the only Snow White product to use the Macintosh beige color and one of the few Apple products to be introduced in two different colors at the same time.
-Since the Apple IIGS was the first Apple product to debut in the new gray color they called Platinum, the 20SC had to both match it and the beige color of the Macintosh Plus, which it is designed to sit perfectly beneath.
-In 1987, all Apple products would change to Platinum, which would remain in use for the next 10 years.
+In addition to being the first cross-platform drive offered by Apple it is the first hard drive to use the Snow White design language.
+It is the only Snow White product to use the Macintosh beige color and one of the few Apple products to be introduced in two different colors at the same time.
+Since the Apple IIGS was the first Apple product to debut in the new "Platinum" gray color, the 20SC was sold in that color and the beige color of the Macintosh Plus, which the 20SC is designed to sit perfectly beneath.
+In 1987, all Apple products changed to Platinum, which would remain in use for the next 10 years.